Video (song)

-"Video" is the first single released by American singer-songwriter India Arie, from her debut album, Acoustic Soul.
-The song also contains a sample of "Fun" by Brick and a sample of "Top Billin'" by Audio Two.
-Arie wrote the hook for the song in 1999.

-It became her most successful song to date on the Billboard Hot 100, where it peaked in the top 50.
-In 2002, "Video" was nominated for four Grammy Awards: Record of the Year, Song of the Year, Best Female R&B Vocal Performance, and Best R&B Song.
+"Video" is the first single released by American singer-songwriter India Arie from her debut album, Acoustic Soul.
+The song contains a sample of "Fun" by Brick and a sample of "Top Billin'" by Audio Two.
+Arie wrote the hook for the song in October 1999.
+"Video" became India.Arie's most successful song on the Billboard Hot 100, entering the top 50.
+At 2002, "Video" was nominated for four Grammy Awards: Record of the Year, Song of the Year, Best Female R&B Vocal Performance, and Best R&B Song.